-IPL's commitment to diversity is integral to its corporate ambition of generating competitive returns for shareholders.
+IPL's commitment to diversity is integral to its corporate ambition of generating future earnings growth and increasing shareholder returns.
 With operations spanning the globe, IPL recognises that a diverse and inclusive workforce will translate into improved business performance.

-Diversity at IPL is led by the Executive Team, supported by the Company's Diversity Manager and Adviser.
+Diversity at IPL is led by the Executive Team.
 The Board maintains oversight and responsibility for the Diversity Policy and the development and implementation by management of the Diversity Strategy.

-The Company's Diversity Policy is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate_Governance.
+The Company's Diversity Policy is available on the corporate governance section of the Company's website.
 The Diversity Policy outlines the Company's Diversity Vision, which is to be an inclusive and accessible organisation through the development of a culture that embraces diversity.

-The Diversity Policy includes three diversity principles which were established to provide guidance for the Company's Diversity Strategy and its relevant policies, programs and initiatives:
+The Diversity Policy includes three key principles which were established to provide guidance for the Company's Diversity Strategy and its relevant policies, programs and initiatives:

 - "Shaping our Future Organisation";

-- "Respecting our Differences": and
+- "Respecting our Differences"; and

 - "Building a Flexible Organisation".